8.2-kiloyear event

+In climatology, the 8.2 kiloyear event was a rapid drop in global temperatures that occurred around 8,200 years ago, lasting between two and four centuries.
+This event marks the beginning of the Northgrippian Age within the Holocene epoch.
+While this cooling phase was not as intense as the earlier Younger Dryas period that occurred just before the Holocene began, it was still significant.
+During the 8.2-kiloyear event, atmospheric methane levels dropped by 80 parts per billion, a 15% reduction, suggesting a broad cooling and drying trend across the Northern Hemisphere.

 Identification

-A rapid cooling around 6200 BC was first identified by Swiss botanist Heinrich Zoller in 1960, who named the event the Misox oscillation (for the Val Mesolcina).
+A rapid cooling around 8,200 years ago was first identified by Swiss botanist Heinrich Zoller in 1960, who named the event the Misox oscillation for the Val Mesolcina.
 It is also known as the Finse event in Norway.
-Bond et al. argued that the origin of the 8.2-kiloyear event is linked to a 1,500-year climate cycle; it correlates with Bond event 5.

-The strongest evidence for the event comes from the North Atlantic region; the disruption in climate shows clearly in Greenland ice cores and in sedimentary and other records of the temperate and the tropical North Atlantic.
-It is less evident in ice cores from Antarctica and in South American indices.
-The effects of the sudden temperature decrease were global, however, most notably in changes in sea level.
+Evidence for the 8.2 kiloyear event has been found in speleothem records across Eurasia, the Mediterranean, South America, and southern Africa, indicating the event was globally synchronous.
+The strongest evidence for the event comes from the North Atlantic region; the disruption in climate shows clearly in Greenland ice cores, sedimentary records, and other records of the temperate and tropical North Atlantic.
+There is less evidence in ice cores from Antarctica and South American records.
+The effects of the sudden temperature decrease were global, most notably sea level change.